The Impact Of The C.M.S. On The History Of Idumuje-Ugboko

 Her ability to communicate clearly and profess her faith may have saved this woman and her little child from the wrath of the government representatives.

 Sadly, this period of steady C.M.S. evangelical outreach was interrupted by the first Ekumekwu uprising.
 The Ekumekwu, meaning ‘not speaking’ war was orchestrated by a wide section of the Anioma irredentists and cultists.
-They saw the missionaries and the converts as unwelcomed representatives of the imperialist British government, sent to take over their land, lord it over them and completely change their way of life.
+They saw the missionaries and the converts as unwelcome representatives of the imperialist British government, sent to take over their land, lord it over them and completely change their way of life.
 In fact, any native who converted to Christianity was branded a quisling.
 Although the uprising engulfed the majority of the Anioma region, Idumuje-Ugboko was disproportionately affected by the Ekumekwu ‘wrecking ball’.
 The desecration of the objects of worship, the total destruction of the first Saint Emmanuel Church and the first Women’s Institute in the Ibo hinterland were collateral evidence of the uprising.
 Unfortunately, the war necessitated the first evacuation of the C.M.S. from Idumuje-Ugboko resulting in a chasm in mission work although, for a very short period.
 The subjugation of the unrest saw the ringleaders and their associates were mostly incarcerated.
 Some notable figures in Idumuje-Ugboko were imprisoned.
-Nwabuokei of the royal family was imprisoned in Asaba for six-months but died on Sunday, June 14, 1903, a day before he was due to be released.
+Nwabuokei of the royal family and one of the ring leaders of the Ekwumekwu was imprisoned in Asaba for six-months.
+He died on Sunday, June 14, 1903, a day before he was due to be released.